How We Operate

 The London Marathon Charitable Trust was created in 1981 by Chris Brasher and John Disley, the founders of the London Marathon, to meet one of their founding aims to raise money for sport and recreational facilities.
 Their vision ensured that the profits from the London Marathon – and future events - would go to The London Marathon Charitable Trust in perpetuity.

-The Trust currently provides grants towards capital projects that inspire people to lead a more active lifestyle and increase the number of people regularly taking part in sports and physical activities in areas where London Marathon Events Ltd organises events.
+The Trust primarily provides grants towards the building or renovation of facilities that inspire people to lead a more active lifestyle and increase the number of people regularly taking part in sports and physical activities.
+Our present focus is engaging individuals and groups who do not currently participate in physical activity and are classified as inactive.
+The vast majority of grants are awarded through our open grantmaking programmes to facilities that are located in areas where London Marathon Events Ltd organises events.

 London Marathon Events Limited

 London Marathon Events Limited organises the Virgin Money London Marathon and other iconic mass-participation sporting events: